urbanslug/blog/posts/2019-07-15-Creating-the-Initial-Variation-Graph.md

 ```

-## 2. Generate a directed graph out of a list of pairs
+## 2. Generate a Directed Graph Out of a List of Pairs
 *O(n)*; with n being the size of the list of pairs
 ```
 gen-directed-graph(g, list-of-pairs)